asml-actions/ms-teams-notification/README.md

 # ms-teams-notification
 Internal action to send a notification to MS Teams.

 Note: the runner that is used for sending the notification must be able to connect to the internet, since MS Teams is cloud hosted.
+If your runner has no internet connection, then the action will timeout after 5 minutes.

 # Inputs